BUAA-TYZ/CS143/assignments/PA1/README.md

 - No "Return" Keyword, which is extremely inconvenient.
 - Strange use of "if" and "while".

-How to use semicolon legelly?
+How to use semicolon legally?
 ---
 1. In a block, every sentence should end with a semicolon.
 For example: `let s : Int in {};` or `while loop {} pool;`
 2. A sentence ends without semicolon can be used as return value, but there are some restricitions: